HigherLevelDev/higherleveldev.github.io/_posts/2024-09-22-Intro-to-Higher-Level-Dev.md

 tags: [ai augmented dev, software engineering, higher level dev]
 category: opinion
 author: Adam
-description: "As AI increasingly generates creative works, we explore the copyright implications and how this relates to higher-level development using AI software agents."
+description: "It's become possible to develop software primarily through natural language by working in tandem with an LLM-powered Software Engineering Agent."
 ---
 Software development changed forever on Friday, June 21st, 2024.

 Just a few days later, on Monday the 24th, I was made redundant from the fintech payments company where I had been working for over six years, as it shut down.
 In hindsight, I believe this turn of events was quite serendipitous.

 I had already been experimenting with ChatGPT and other large language models (LLMs), trying to leverage them to become a more productive backend engineer.
 But when Anthropic released Claude Sonnet 3.5, we finally had an LLM capable of writing decent, reliable code that was mostly bug-free.

 This changed everything.